-Kate chairs the Cornwall and the Isles of Scilly Health and Care Partnership Transformation Board for Cornwall and the Isles of Scilly STP, working closely with the NHS Chief Officers to realise our ambition of integrated care.
+Kate chairs the Cornwall and the Isles of Scilly Health and Care Partnership Senate for Cornwall and the Isles of Scilly, working closely with the NHS chief officers to realise our ambition of integrated care.

 Kate previously worked for the London Borough of Barnet, after working in health and social care roles for the Hampshire and Isle of Wight Strategic Health Authority, Buckinghamshire Primary Care Trust, Buckinghamshire County Council and the Royal Borough of Windsor and Maidenhead.